DrErickson/SortedList-DoublyLinkedList-01/README.md

-# SortedList Array
+# SortedList Doubly Linked List
-This contains the starter code for an array based implementation of a sorted list.
+This contains the starter code for a sorted list.